googleworkspace/google-chat-samples/python/auth-bot/README.md

   1. Enable the Cloud Datastore API for your project using [this wizard](https://console.cloud.google.com/flows/enableapi?apiid=datastore.googleapis.com).
   1. Follow [instructions](https://support.google.com/googleapi/answer/6158849?hl=en) for creating
      an oauth client ID for your project.
-USe the ype "Web application" and a redirect URI of `https://<project ID>.appspot.com/auth/callback`.
+Use the type "Web application" and a redirect URI of \
+     `https://<project ID>.appspot.com/auth/callback`.
   1. Download the associated JSON file, move it to this directory, and name it `client_secret.json`.